-- Following a washing step, the membrane is typically incubated with a dye or enzyme-conjugated secondary antibody that is directed against the primary.
+- Following a washing step, the membrane is typically incubated with a dye or enzyme conjugated secondary antibody that is directed against the primary antibody

-- Finally, the membrane is washed again and incubated with an appropriate enzyme substrate (if necessary), producing a recordable signal.
+- Finally, the membrane is washed again and incubated with an appropriate enzyme substrate (if necessary), producing a reportable signal

-- Indirect analysis, the need for the secondary antibody step is eliminated thereby simplifying the procedure, shortening the protocol and expediting the time to results.
+- In direct labeling analysis, the need for the secondary antibody step is eliminated thereby simplifying the procedure, shortening the protocol and expediting the time to results.

-Our RunBlue FAST Blotting Buffer increases the transfer speed of Western Blots without excessive heat generation that affects proteins.
+Our InstantBlot™ Transfer Buffer increases the transfer speed of Western blots without excessive heat generation that affects proteins.

 - Reduces blotting time by up to 60%

-- Smaller protein transfer in less than 10 minutes and larger protein in only 15 minutes
+- Smaller protein transfer in less than ten minutes and larger protein in only 15 minutes.

 Check our range of Western blotting products from Expedeon that can assist you further.

 There are several different choices of readout when Western blotting.
-Each with advantages and disadvantages – depending upon what your needs are and what equipment is available in your lab.
+Each with advantages and disadvantages, which depend on what your needs are and what equipment is available in your lab.

 - Chemiluminescent blotting.